 05 of 08

 In the modern language of herbs, yarrow means "everlasting love."
 Yarrow has a naturally spicy flavor, so use a light hand, and include it in your teas or baths.
 In the garden, yarrow serves the paradoxical function of repelling deer while attracting beneficial insects.
+Wild yarrow, with its bright, white flowers and ferny leaves, naturalizes in fields, hedgerows and along roadsides.
+Cultivated varieties for the garden include flower heads in reds and yellows.

 06 of 08